microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge06.md

 - Create a new React Single Page App (SPA) using `Create React App` frontend build pipeline.
 - Create a patient lookup by Given name in SPA.
-- Build and deploy the new React Patient Search React app to Azure App Services.
+- Build and deploy Patient Search React app to Azure App Service.

     Hint:
     For patient search by Given name example, your code should call the following FHIR Server API operation: